 All students are scheduled for an on-campus placement audition during orientation week.
 The audition is used to determine the appropriate private lesson instructor for you and to assign you an ensemble rating.
 The ensemble rating is simply a placement tool and is not designed to be viewed as an indicator of your potential to succeed at Berklee or in the music industry.

 You are graded in four areas using a 1–8 rating system.
 The four rated areas are reading, instrumental skill, improvisation, and rhythmic interpretation.
 The four numerical ratings are averaged together for an overall rating.
 Here's an example of what the rating looks like: 2, 2, 1, 1, 1.
 The fifth number is the overall rating, which is used for ensemble placement.
 This example has an overall rating of 1.5, which is rounded down to 1.
 Any overall rating at .6 or higher would be rounded up.

 Students must take the English Proficiency Exam once they arrive on campus if they do not speak English as a first language and/or are from a country where English is not the official language.
 Based on exam results, students may be placed in one of four levels of an English as a second language (ESL) course.
 Both degree and diploma students are required to take an ESL course if they place into one.

 Here is the ESL course policy.

 You can track your transfer credits online at my.berklee.edu by selecting the View Transcript link under the Academic Profile section.
 If the college did not receive your official college transcript by the posted deadline, your transfer credits may not be reflected in the system.
-Please speak to the Office of the Registrar in the Transfer Credit Room during the Schedule Completion Event.
+Please speak to the Office of the Registrar in the Transfer Credit Room during the Schedule Completion Event (details to be announced for Fall 2018).
 There you can get an unofficial evaluation and could be placed in the appropriate schedule components.